Annelida

 Nereis

-Phylum Annelida Phylum Annelida is one of the most diverse and evolutionarily significant groups of invertebrate animals.
+Phylum Annelida: Characteristics, Classification Annelida is one of the most diverse and evolutionarily significant groups of invertebrate animals.
 Known commonly as segmented worms, members of this phylum exhibit a high degree of organization and specialization that distinguishes them from simpler invertebrates.
-Their body segmentation, advanced organ systems, and ecological roles make…
+Their body segmentation, advanced organ systems, and ecological roles make them an important subject